kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

 **FSGroup** - Controls the supplemental group applied to some volumes.

-**FSGroupChangePolicy** -  FSGroupChangePolicy defines behavior of changing ownership and permission of the volume before being exposed inside Pod.
-This field will only apply to volume types which support fsGroup based ownership(and permissions).
+**FSGroupChangePolicy** -  FSGroupChangePolicy defines behavior of changing ownership and permission of the volume before being exposed inside a Pod.
+This field only applies to volume types that support `fsGroup` controlled ownership (and permissions).
 This field has no effect on ephemeral volume types such as [`secret`](https://kubernetes.io/docs/concepts/storage/volumes/#secret), [`configMap`](https://kubernetes.io/docs/concepts/storage/volumes/#configmap),